MitchellJThomas/markdown-cv/index.md

  - Lead Engineer
  - QA Architect

-As part of the transition team from NetGravity to DoublecClick, in the Lead Engineer role integrated the AdClient with a wide range of webservers.
+Transitioned NetGravity AdServer to DoublecClick DART Enterprise.
+In Lead Engineer role integrated the AdClient with a wide range of webservers.
 Doubleclick's Ad technology was aquired by Google in 2007 and is still in use today.